MicahRus/checkWorkflowFailures/README.md

 - 🎯 **Flexible Targeting**: Can check any workflow in any repository and branch
 - 📊 **Configurable Scope**: Adjustable number of workflow runs to analyze
 - 🚀 **Easy Integration**: Simple setup with minimal configuration required
+- 🧪 **Local Testing**: Built-in test script for development and debugging

 ## Use Cases